Page Title

 FOGO stands for Food Organics, Garden Organics and refers to the weekly collection of food scraps and garden organics, which, once collected, will be turned into compost.
-A handy way to think about FOGO is If it didn’t live or grow, it isn't FOGO’.
+A handy way to think about FOGO is ‘If it didn’t live or grow, it isn't FOGO’.

 About the FOGO system FAQs

-Why have we moved to FOGO?
+Why do we have FOGO?

 Were other bin collection options considered?